 Is DoorDash Busy On Valentine’s Day?

-As previously noted, DoorDash is busy on Valentine’s Day.
+As previously noted, DoorDash is generally busy on Valentine’s Day.
 It makes sense when you think about it.
 While many couples may go out for a Valentine’s Day dinner, many others will stay home and either cook their own meal or order a nice meal delivered to their door.
-DoorDash lists Valentine’s Day as one of their 10 busiest holidays, so whether it’s busy is also backed up by, not just anecdotal evidence, but also stats from DoorDash.

 That being said, while DoorDash is busy on Valentine’s Day, whether it will be busy for you could be something to think about.
-Paradoxically, busy days can often be slower because more people log into their Dasher app.
+Paradoxically, busy days can often be slower because more Dashers will schedule themselves to do deliveries.
 That means while delivery demand could be high, the number of delivery requests you receive could be lower since so many Dashers are logged into the app.
 If a high Peak Pay Bonus is being offered, it could be even slower as Dashers log into the app to chase the bonuses.

 If you want to maximize your earnings on Valentine’s Day, it would be best to stay near restaurants that offer Valentine’s Day meals.
 People ordering Valentine’s Day dinner meals will likely be doing so from more upscale restaurants.
 If you can, stick to these places.